AlbertoRodriguezSanz/CAN-SPI-combined-test/README.md

 # CAN-SPI-Combined-Test
-PIC firmware for performing a communication test between two PIC18F26K83 microcontrollers through the CAN bus.
-The goal of this test is to create a loop in which each time a microcontroller receives a message, it blinks the LED for 1s and then sends a message for the other node to receive.
+PIC firmware for performing both communication SPI and CAN tests between two PIC18F26K83 microcontrollers.
+The goal of this test is to replicate the operation of the microcontrollers with the absolute encoder in the end application.
+First, microcontroller

 ## Setup
 A breadboard with two PIC18F26K83 microcontrollers connected through two MCP2561 CAN transceivers is used as a testbench.